Death toll from floods, landslides in Tanzania rises to 23 - www.lokmattimes.com

 Death toll from floods, landslides in Tanzania rises to 23

-Dar Es Salaam [Tanzania], December 4 : At least 23 people lost their lives after floods and subsequent landslides ...
+Dar es Salaam, Dec 4 The death toll from the floods and subsequent landslides in northern Tanzania caused ...

-Dar Es Salaam [Tanzania], December 4 : At least 23 people lost their lives after floods and subsequent landslides caused by overnight torrential rains wreaked havoc in northern Tanzania on Sunday afternoon, Xinhua reported citing local officials.
+Dar es Salaam, Dec 4 The death toll from the floods and subsequent landslides in northern Tanzania caused by overnight torrential rains increased to 23 on Sunday afternoon.

-According to the report, efforts were underway to assist those trapped in the landslides on Hanang hills in the Hanang district of the Manyara region and retrieve bodies trapped in the debris.
+Rescue efforts are underway to assist individuals trapped in the landslides on Hanang hills in the Hanang district of Manyara region, and retrieve bodies trapped in the debris, Xinhua news agency reported, citing local officials.

-The commissioner of the Manyara region, Queen Sendiga, said the Katesh town and the villages of Jorodom, Gendabi, Mogito and Gedan'gonyi were among the most severely affected areas.
+Queen Sendiga, commissioner of Manyara region, said Katesh town and the villages of Jorodom, Gendabi, Mogito and Gedan'gonyi as the most severely affected areas.

-Xinhua reported that the commissioner described the situation as 'horrifying', saying that one village had been completely engulfed by mudflow, suggesting a potential rise in the number of casualties.
+Describing the situation as "horrifying", Sendiga told the news agency by phone that one village had been completely engulfed by mudflow, suggesting a potential rise in the number of casualties.

 "The rescuers are extricating people and bodies trapped in fallen trees, stones and mudflow.
 Though we have confirmed 23 fatalities, the count could rise," she said, noting that individuals displaced by house damage were being accommodated in three public schools.